haneulshin1030/electronic-trading-platform/notebook.md

 #### The Data

 Some of the aforementioned commands rely on data from previous interactions between the clients and the server.
 We store the data corresponding to users on the server side of our chat application.
 Specifically, we use global records that map each username to a boolean value that kept track of whether they are logged in, a (nested) record that stores any queued messages that need to be delivered to the user, and the client socket and thread corresponding to the user in the present moment.
+This way, the data persists as long as the server is still running, even when a user logs out or a client shuts down.

 Thus, for the commands that rely this data, we access it directly through the global variables and also modify them as needed.

+We played around with what we needed to store.
+Originally, we created unique integer IDs for each account.
+However, handling both a unique username and a unique integer ID seemed repetitive in nature and made tasks unnecessarily complex, so we stuck to only using usernames as what essentially served as the primary key.

 ### The Client